Allergy Shots in Charleston, SC: What to Know

 How much do allergy shots cost in Charleston?

 Allergy shots in Charleston cost approximately $2,300–$4,100 in Year 1 and $875–$1,850 for annual maintenance.
 Charleston's growing metro drives slightly higher costs than the SC average.
-At-home sublingual immunotherapy starts at $59 per month as an alternative.
+Curex at-home SCIT allergy shots start at $129 per month as a convenient alternative.

 What is the most common allergy in Charleston?